juancastillo0/leto/README.md

 ### Custom Scalars

 You can extend the `GraphQLScalarType` or create an instance directly with `GraphQLScalarTypeValue`.
-For example, to support the `Decimal` type in https://github.com/a14n/dart-decimal you can use the following code:
+For example, to support the `Decimal` type from https://github.com/a14n/dart-decimal you can use the following code:

 ```dart
 import 'package:decimal/decimal.dart';